insight-platform/Savant/docs/source/savant_101/55_preprocessing.rst

 GPUImage class methods:

 - to_cpu - copies image from GPU memory into RAM.
 The image is returned as instance of CPUImage class.
 - сut - cuts out of the image part defined by normal or rotated box.
-If a rotated box is specified, it cuts out part of the image by the rectangle enclosing the rotated box.
-The method returns the cropped part of the image and the box with coordinates relative to the new image.
+If a rotated box is specified, it cuts out part of the object by the rectangle enclosing the rotated box.
+The method returns the cut part of the image and the box with coordinates relative to the new image.
 - concat - allows you to combine two images into one.
 The first image is the image from which this method is called, the second is the image that is passed to the method.
 You can specify whether images should be vertically or horizontally joined.
 - paste - inserts the image into the current image.
 The insertion place is specified as a point on the upper left corner of the inserted image.
 - rotate - rotates the image by a specified angle.
 You can also pass an object bounding box to the method, so that it is rotated together with the image.
 The method returns the rotated image and the box.